lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

      None

 Implicit Input:
-  ML-KEM     A placeholder for the specific ML-KEM algorithm and
+  ML-KEM     The underlying ML-KEM algorithm and
-             parameter set to use, for example, could be "ML-KEM-768".
+             parameter set, for example, could be "ML-KEM-768".

-  Trad       A placeholder for the specific traditional algorithm and
+  Trad       The underlying traditional algorithm and
-             parameter set to use, for example "RSA-OAEP" or "X25519".
+             parameter, for example "RSA-OAEP"
+             or "X25519".

 Output: